Optimal Linear Decay Learning Rate Schedules and Further Refinements: Introduction

 The learning rate sequence for an optimizer is typically decomposed into two parts: the \textit{baseline} learning rate, indicating the maximum LR to use, and a \textit{schedule}, a sequence that multiplies the baseline LR to give the LR sequence.
 In this work we focus exclusively on the problem of scheduling.
 Choosing the right learning rate schedule for best performance is difficult; standard practice is to perform a hyper-parameter sweep over a set of standardized schedules \citep{wu2020wngrad}.

-Setting $\eta_t$ from theory is difficult due to a multitude of potential problem assumptions and the wildly varying schedules that arise from these assumptions.
+Setting $\eta_t$ from theory is complicated due to a multitude of potential problem assumptions and the wildly varying schedules that arise from these assumptions.
 For instance, $\eta_t \propto 1/\sqrt{t}$, $\eta_t \propto 1/t$ and constant schedules $\eta_t=\eta$ are all dictated by three common but different sets of assumptions.
 Unfortunately, all three work suboptimally in practice for deep learning (Section~\ref{sec:experiments}), and are unpopular in the community \citep{Ge2019}.
 In this work we focus on two causes for this theory-practice gap: \begin{enumerate}[itemsep=0pt,parsep=0pt,topsep=0pt] \item Most theory analyzes the average iterate \citep{polyak-avg,ruppert} $\hat{x}_T=\frac{1}{T}\sum_{t=1}^T x_t$ or a randomly sampled iterate.
-However, in practice the last iterate $x_T$ is used. \item Existing theory for the last iterate often uses crude constant bounds on the gradient norms or curvature.
+However, in practice the last iterate $x_T$ is used.
+Analysis of the last iterate is the key to producing practical schedules. \item Existing theory for the last iterate often uses crude constant bounds on the gradient norms or curvature.
 Our new tighter bound involves the entire gradient norm sequence instead, allowing for \textit{problem-adaptive} LR schedules. \end{enumerate}

-Our method is a ``refinement'' method: it uses a prior training run to produce an improved schedule to use in future runs.
+Our proposed method is a \emph{refinement} method: it uses a prior training run to produce an improved schedule to use in future runs.
+The availability of a prior training run is common in practice: a model used in production may need to be regularly retrained on more recent data.
 The practical variant of our schedule refinement method for SGD is given in Algorithm~\ref{alg:refinement}.
 Given a sequence of gradient norms produced by a prior run, it outputs a new schedule that is adaptive to the structure of the problem.
 Mathematically, it is minimizing a novel bound we derive on the function value $f(x_T)$ of the final iterate (Section~\ref{sec:optimize}).
 The learning rate at each time-step involves a sum of inverse-squared gradient norms from \emph{future} time-steps, a major departure from previous approaches to scheduling.

-This approach is partially motivated by the remarkable work of \citet{eigencurve}, who show that for the last iterate of quadratic problems, minimizing an upper bound can yield improved schedules.
-However their work requires knowledge of the full Eigenspectrum of the Hessian, making it impractical to use.
-Our theory relies on knowledge of the sequence of expected gradient norms, a more tractable quantity.